nu7hatch/rubykaigi2011/mike/01_intro.md

 <!SLIDE bullets incremental>
 * Lack of generic solution for headless integration testing
-* Over 2000 selenium steps running for more than 3 hours1
+* Over 2000 selenium steps running for more than 3 hours
 * Painful configuration across the machines and on CI server
 * Wish to learn how V8 engine works